 - These ants like to create nests in cracks in pavement areas

-- This ant has grooves (furrows) on it’s head and thorax
+- This ant has grooves (furrows) on its head and thorax

 Pavement ant control

 The most important and first step is to correctly identify the ant.
 Inspection of the property is next to determine the extent of the infestation both indoors and on the exterior.
-Then a treatment process is determine.
+Then a treatment process is determined.
 It is suggested to contact a professional pest management company to create a control program.